Somewhere (song): Barbra Streisand version

 In 1985, American singer, songwriter, actress and director Barbra Streisand released a version of "Somewhere" as a single from the Grammy Award-winning The Broadway Album.
 In the United States, it narrowly missed the top 40 on the Billboard Hot 100, peaking at number 43, but fared better on the Adult Contemporary chart, peaking at number five.
 It also peaked at number 88 on the UK Singles Chart.
-The song itself won the Grammy Award for Best Instrumental Arrangement Accompanying Vocal(s).
+David Foster (the song's arranger) won the Grammy Award for Best Instrumental Arrangement Accompanying Vocal(s).
 In 2011, a duet was produced using scenes from Streisand's version while Jackie Evancho performed live with David Foster at the Ringling Museum of Art.
 On her 2014 Partners album, she released a new recording of the song, this time as a duet with Josh Groban.

 Charts

+Marianne Faithfull version

+British singer Marianne Faithfull covered the song on her 2008 album Easy Come, Easy Go, a record of covers from different eras, featuring English singer and musician Jarvis Cocker on vocals.

 Phil Collins version

 British musician Phil Collins recorded the song in 1996 for the album The Songs of West Side Story.